 To read the full Friendly Flying ADR Terms and Conditions, please download the attachment, which can be found here.

-In order to initiate the alternative resolution procedure, please download, fill in and sign the Request for ADR, and then together with supporting documents send it to the address of the Association:
+In order to initiate the out-of-court settlement procedures, please go to the EU online platform, here or download, fill in and sign the Request for ADR, and then together with supporting documents send it to the address of the Association: